Click on the links below to preview selected pages from this course.

 - Definitions, calculations, and red cell distribution histogram interpretations

-- Red Blood Cell Indices: Definitions and Calculations
+- Red Blood Cell (RBC) Indices: Definitions and Calculations

 - Red Blood Cell Distribution Width (RDW): Definition and Calculation